Dayton Dragons GameDay Notes for Saturday (7:10 PM Start)

 Player Notes

+Edwin Arroyo has a nine-game hitting streak, going 16 for 35 (.457) with two home runs, one triple, and three doubles while raising his batting average from .182 to .235.
+In the four games played in the current series, Arroyo has two singles, a double, triple, and home run.
+His current hitting streak is one short of the Dragons team high for this season of 10 by Austin Hendrick.

+Justice Thompson over his last 15 games is batting .327 with two home runs, seven extra base hits, and 10 RBI to raise his batting average from .198 to .246.

-Dragons starting pitcher Julian Aguiar will be a strong contender for both MWL and Cincinnati Reds Minor League Pitcher of the Month for May.
+Dragons starting pitcher Julian Aguiar has been named MWL Pitcher of the Month and Cincinnati Reds Minor League Pitcher of the Month for May.
 He allowed only one earned run in May covering 22 innings (allowing one unearned run), just seven hits with four walks and 23 strikeouts with an ERA of 0.41.
-For the year, he leads the MWL in ERA (2.03) and opponent batting average (.154).
+For the year, he leads the MWL in ERA (2.42) and opponent batting average (.164).

 Other Dragons starting pitchers have also posted excellent ERAs on the year.
-Chase Petty has an ERA of 0.56 in just 16 innings (four starts).
-Jose Acuña (2.41), Hunter Parks (3.24) and Thomas Farr (3.46) also have strong ERAs.
+Chase Petty has an ERA of 0.45 in just 20 innings (five starts).
+Jose Acuña (2.40-would be the league leader but is three innings short of qualifying), Thomas Farr (3.20), and Hunter Parks (3.28) also have strong ERAs.
+The other starter, Javi Rivera, stands at 4.01 but has posted a 3.29 ERA beginning with his third appearance of the year on April 20.

-Austin Callahan leads the MWL in doubles with 16 and ranks tied for third in extra base hits with 20.

-Edwin Arroyo has three straight multi-hit games, going 8 for 12 (.667) with two doubles.

 Upcoming Probable Pitchers (Game times are Dayton time) (All games on WONE 980 AM and www.daytondragons.com)